senzing-garage/knowledge-base/proposals/file-layout.md

 Means use the project directory for (g2, data, var) directories and `/path/to/etc` for the "etc" directory.
 This allows for flexible testing against multiple configurations.

+1. Immutable files from `g2` or `data`.

+   If there are files that may be modified by a user and place in either the  `etc` or `var` directores, the `senzing-program` needs to know to look in the `/etc` / `var` directory before looking in the `g2` or `data` directory.

+   **Note** A "cascading" or merging of base files in `g2` and `etc` may be considered to keep only the specific customizations in the `etc` directory.
+Loosely known as "Cascading Configuration Pattern".

+## Issues

+1. The structure of `/opt/senzing/data`.
+   Doesn't allow a symbolic link to `/opt/senzing/data` for "latest" version.
+   May have to introduce `/opt/senzing/data/latest` to identify current version.
+1. A G2Project would need to separate (g2, data, etc, var) directories.
+   Currently, it has (data, etc, var) directories, but obfuscates the "g2" directory.

 ## References